Sourdough Apple Dumplings

 FAQs:

-Q: Can I make the sourdough pastry dough ahead of time?
+Q: Can I make the sourdough pastry in advance?

-A: Yes!
-You can make the sourdough pastry dough ahead of time.
-Wrap it tightly in plastic wrap and store it in the refrigerator for up to 2 days.
-When ready to use, let it sit at room temperature for 10-15 minutes before rolling it out for easy handling.
+A: Yes.
+You can prepare the sourdough pastry dough up to 2 days ahead and store it in the refrigerator, or freeze it for up to 2 months.
+Let it soften slightly at room temperature before rolling it out.

 Q: How do I prevent the pastry from getting soggy?